kohlb3641/Scheduling-application/README.md

 # Scheduling-application
-Scheduling application for W4V1 of algorithmic analysis
+Scheduling application for W4V1 of algorithms design and analysis